+- Traffic.
 Our roads in this are narrow and are unable to cope with the amount of extra traffic that will be created by 3000 plus extra cars, not to mention the pollution and noise.
 The planned new junctions for the A299 would be dispensing traffic onto roads that are ill equipped to deal with it.
-The additional traffic then going through to Chestfield, South Street and Canterbury will create a significant impact on not only the roads and residents in the area, but going to Canterbury, the road goes through ancient woodland, and pollution and noise etc will have a detrimental impact on wildlife.
+The additional traffic then going through to Chestfield, South Street (such a tiny residential road junction to tescoes where people will be going to get their shopping) And going to Canterbury, the road goes through ancient woodland, and pollution and noise etc will have a detrimental impact on wildlife.